What Does Palliative Care Mean and When Is It Time to Seek It?

 • Dignified end-of-life care

-This support also helps patients and their families cope with emotional challenges.
+Palliative care also helps patients and their families cope with emotional challenges.

 Palliative care is especially important for those in the terminal stages.
 It offers a dignified and compassionate approach to end-of-life care.